SkySung/tree-lite/README.md

 # tree-lite
-A lightweight Linux tree command, allowing easy generation of directory structures with flexible configuration options.
+A lightweight directory structure generator.

+An alternative to the Linux `tree` command, but in a shorter version.
+(200 lines)

+Easily customizable with AI/LLM!

 ## Output Example